 That’s why we created the Maya Indoor Cat House as a great option for any cat who seeks a secluded sanctuary that is cosy and cuddly.
 Christmas is all about giving!
 So give a small bite or two of the safe foods to your cat this Christmas and then let them do what they do best – relax in a cat nap!
 Meowy Christmas!

-Turkey – That’s right!
-Your dog can have a few nibbles of the star of the show!
-Turkey is a great source of protein for your dog and they will undoubtedly love a bite (or two!) of the savoury meat.
+Turkey – Your dog can have a few nibbles of the star of the show.
+Turkey is a great source of protein for your dog and they will undoubtedly love a bite (or two).
 Just be sure their portion is fully cooked, unseasoned, and doesn’t include any skin or bones, which aren’t safe for your dog to devour.

-As any dog owner understands, the nose knows!
-And especially at Christmas, a dog’s nose will sniff out almost any food or flavour!
-So in order to make sure your dog stays safe this holiday season, here are a few foods that you want to make sure you avoid letting your furry friend feast on.
+As any dog owner understands, the nose knows.
+And especially at Christmas, a dog’s nose will sniff out almost any food or flavour.
+So in order to make sure your dog stays safe this Christmas, here are a fewfoods that you want to make sure you avoid letting your furry friend feast on.

-Bones – Give a dog a bone, right?
-Wrong when it comes to turkey bones!
-It may seem only natural to give your dog a bone from the carved turkey, but doing so could be very dangerous to their health.
-Unlike dog chew designed bones that are safe for your dog to gnaw on, turkey bones can be small and splinter, causing your dog to potentially choke.
+Bones – It may seem only natural to give your dog a bone from the carved turkey, but doing so could be very dangerous to their health.
+Unlike dog chews designed bones that are safe for your dog to gnaw on, turkey bones can be small and splinter, causing your dog to potentially choke.

 Chocolate – Chocolate is a staple in most homes over the holidays, but this tasty treat is not one to share with dogs.
 Theobromine, which is found in chocolate, can be deadly to your furry friend – even in small amounts.
 So, no matter how much they give you the puppy eyes treatment, don’t let them have any,

 Gravy – We all know that gravy over a Christmas roast is delicious but it can be harmful for dogs.
-With its high salt and fat content, this is one Christmas food not to feed fido.
+With its high salt and fat content, this is one Christmas food not to feed your pup.

 In the unlikely event that your dog does happen to eat any unsafe foods this Christmas, be sure to contact your veterinarian immediately to seek help.